Dyrcona/gitdemo/Concepts/Commits.md

 As always `git add` has more options.
 See `git help add`.

+> ### The Index ###
+>
+> The `git add` command stages changes for the next commit into the
+> *index*.
+The content of paths can be added as a whole or only parts
+> of the changes can be added using the appropriate options.
+The index
+> holds a snapshot of the state at the time `git add` runs.
+You can run
+> `git add` multiple times to refresh the index and what will
+> subsequently be committed.
+>
+> Staged changes for a particular file can be removed from the index via
+> `git restore --staged <filepath>`.
+>
+> You can view the current state of the index via `git diff --staged`.

 ## git commit ##

 Commit files that have been added: